Recovering Risk-Neutral Moments from Options: Estimating nonlinear payoffs using projection

 Moreover, $\hat{\beta}$ solves the minimization problem

-\end{prop} Longer proofs are delegated to Appendix \ref{app:proofs}.
-The minimization property in \eqref{eq:beta_continuous} states that $\hat{\beta}$ minimizes the $L^2$-distance between $g(\cdot)$ and the basis functions.
-In this sense, the basis functions optimally replicate $g(\cdot)$ over the entire domain.
-This property is attractive because $A$ is allowed to be much wider than the range of available strike prices, which is beneficial if we believe the strikes only cover a limited range of the stock price's support.
-The approach of \citet{Carr_Madan_2001} does not have this property.
+\end{prop} All proofs are in Internet Appendix \ref{app:proofs}.
+The minimization property in \eqref{eq:beta_continuous} states that $\hat{\beta}$ minimizes the weighted $L^2$-distance between $g(\cdot)$ and the option basis functions, with weight $\omega$.
+In this sense, the basis functions optimally replicate $g(\cdot)$ over the entire state space.
+This property is attractive because the replication continues to be accurate outside the range of observed strike prices, in regions where $\omega$ places mass.
 The continuous-state limit is also a convenient tool in some of the proofs.
 However, for practical computations we will mostly rely on the discrete approximation, as it is faster and numerically more stable.